 Diehard old-road fans will be pleasantly surprised to know that Route 66 across Los Angeles still exists, almost completely intact.
-West from Pasadena into downtown L.A., you have your choice of Route 66 routings.
-You can hop onto the Pasadena Freeway (Hwy-110) for a trip back to freeways past: Opened in 1939, when it was called the Arroyo Seco Parkway, this was California’s first freeway and featured such novel (and never repeated) concepts as 15-mph exit ramps and stop signs at the entrances.
-Or, you can follow Figueroa, which in L.A. lingo is known as a “surface street,” running parallel to the freeway past some fascinating pieces of Los Angeles new and old, including the concrete-lined Los Angeles River, hilltop Dodger Stadium, and the excellent Autry National Center (323/667-2000, closed Mon., $10) at Griffith Park, a phenomenally wide-ranging collection featuring Native American art and artifacts from all over western North America, as well as Wild West ephemera and pop culture icons.
-(The center is the result of a merger between the Southwest Museum of the American Indian and the Museum of the American West, established by Hollywood’s “Singing Cowboy,” Gene Autry, a media magnate who is the only person ever awarded five stars on the Hollywood Walk of Fame.)
+West from Pasadena into downtown LA, you have your choice of Route 66 routings.
+You can hop onto the Arroyo Seco Parkway (Hwy-110) for a trip back to freeways past: Opened in 1939, this was California’s first freeway and featured such novel (and never repeated) concepts as 15-mph exit ramps and stop signs at the entrances.
+Or, you can follow Figueroa, which in LA lingo is known as a “surface street,” running parallel to the freeway past some fascinating pieces of Los Angeles new and old, including the concrete-lined Los Angeles River, hilltop Dodger Stadium, and the excellent Autry National Center (323/667-2000, Tues.-Sun., $14) at Griffith Park, a phenomenally wide-ranging collection featuring Native American art and artifacts from all over western North America, as well as Wild West ephemera and pop culture icons.
+(The center is the result of a merger between the Southwest Museum of the American Indian and the Autry Museum of Western Heritage, established by Hollywood’s “Singing Cowboy,” Gene Autry, a media magnate who is the only person with five different stars on the Hollywood Walk of Fame.)

 Continuing west to the Pacific, old Route 66 follows Santa Monica Boulevard through the heart of West Hollywood and Beverly Hills, where “Mr. Route 66” himself, the Oklahoma-born comedian Will Rogers, once was honorary mayor.